c0ffee2code/AS5600/README.md

 # AS5600 MicroPython Driver

-A minimalistic MicroPython driver for the AS5600 12-bit magnetic rotary position sensor, designed for low-latency angle reading in flight control applications.
+A minimalistic MicroPython driver for the AS5600 12-bit magnetic rotary position sensor, designed for low-latency angle reading for my test bench composed of sensors, Raspberry Pi Pico 2, wires and other stuff.

 ## Features